hepplerj/Dissertation/ch2.dissertation.Heppler.md

 development" on the land and provide "visual amenity" for the area.^[Belser, *Planning Progress 1956*, 12.
 See also Belser's remarks in *Beauty for America: Proceedings of the White House Conference on Natural Beauty* (Washington, D.C.: Government Printing Office, 1965), 190-295.]
-Journalist Leonard Downie, writing about the city in 1973, concluded that all that remained of scenic open space was the "carefully tended and regularly watered greenery along the shoulders of the county's many freeways."^[Downie, "A Misplanned Suburb," Washington Post, December 30, 1973.
-Quotes from Cavin, 497.]
+Journalist Leonard Downie, writing about the city in 1973, concluded that all that remained of scenic open space was the "carefully tended and regularly watered greenery along the shoulders of the county's many freeways."^[Downie, "A Misplanned Suburb," *Washington Post*, December 30, 1973.
+Quotes from @cavin2012siliconvalley, 497.]

 ![*The Nation*, March 8, 1965.](figures/TheNation-bulldozedcrops.png)